-A sprain is damage to a ligament (usually a tear to the ligament) that occurs when the joint associated with the ligament is taken beyond its functional range of motion.
+A sprain in dogs is damage to a ligament (usually a tear to the ligament) that occurs when the joint associated with the ligament is taken beyond its functional range of motion.
 Sprains can occur in any joint, but are common in the knee, hock and carpus of the dog.

 Starting with the toes and the nails, each individual toe joint will be palpated while watching the facial expression of the pet to see if there is noticeable discomfort.
 The practitioner will gradually work their way up the foot, feeling each joint for fluid and swelling, or abnormal angle of use.
 Comparisons of the left foot to the right foot help determine subtle differences.
-Ligamentous sprains usually cause swelling from increased production of fluid in the joint, which can be felt.
+Ligamentous sprains in dogs usually cause swelling from increased production of fluid in the joint, which can be felt.
 When the affected joint is manipulated, there is usually pain present.
 Areas of damage also have increased temperature, which can also be compared to the opposite side.
 Pressing down on the shoulder or hip areas can also determine weakness in stance that may help determine where the damage is.

 Once an area is identified, radiographs are necessary to confirm the swelling or increased joint fluid.
 Radiographs will likely require sedation if the pet is painful.
 Ligaments do not show well on radiographs, and today it is more common to follow radiographs with ultrasound evaluation of the joint and ligaments.
 Ultrasound works for conditions that involve differences in water density (See example images below).
 Ligaments that are torn have increased water content which shows well on ultrasound.
 Ultrasound is also the key to accurately treating the joint with stem cells or PRP.
 These therapies do not work if they are not placed directly into the joint or ligament affected.